Journalism - BA (Hons)

 Teaching is conducted across a range of environments, including a newsroom media hub, radio and TV studios, editing suites, computer classrooms, lecture theatres, seminar rooms and online learning environments.
 Thanks to the mobile reporting kits you’ll be armed with there’s also the chance to learn with classes held ‘on location’.

 You will use a range of social and interactive media to support your work and self-development, while also producing real content with your mobile journalism pack.

 All staff are established journalism professionals and academics who bring with them a range of expertise from across the industry.
 They are able to recognise and respond to the rapidly changing demands of the journalism landscape, ensuring that the course remains relevant.

-The programme maintains close contacts with a variety of media organisations including Sky, BBC, Future Publishing and Trinity Mirror.
+The course maintains close contacts with a variety of media organisations including Sky, BBC, Future Publishing and Trinity Mirror.
 Visiting tutors and guest speakers regularly hold masterclass sessions to enhance and enrich learning.

 There is a thriving and inclusive research culture that includes academic staff who are research active, as well as undergraduate and postgraduate students.
 The Birmingham Centre for Media and Cultural Research (BCMCR) in the School of Media, welcomes visiting researchers from across the world and holds regular research seminars which mix presentations from staff, PG students and speakers from a range of our collaborative partnerships.
 BCMCR welcomes all students to research seminars, which are free to attend.